js-headquaters/beast-memory-game/readme.md

 ### Light at the End of the Tunnel

-Recalling my previous unsuccessful attempt at using neural networks for game sprites, I decided to give them another shot.
+Recalling my previous unsuccessful attempt at using neural networks for game sprites (more details in my [gamedev chanel](https://t.me/gamedev_batya)), I decided to give them another shot.
 After all, creating static arts is much simpler than animations.
 Initial attempts were flawed: the arts generated were stylistically inconsistent, leading to on-screen chaos.
 While individual pieces looked great, they didn’t gel together.
 After much trial and error, it felt like achieving a cohesive style was an elusive dream.
 However, I eventually managed to pin down a consistent style.
 The breakthrough was achieved!
-More details on the process can be found in the generation section.
+More details on the process can be found in the [Creating Art with Midjonery](#creating-art-with-midjonery) section.

 ### The Final Push